 Tinnitus is a condition where the patient hears a ringing or other noise that is not produced by an external source.
 This disorder can occur in one or both ears, range in pitch from a low roar to a high squeal, and may be continuous or sporadic.
 This often debilitating condition has been linked to ear injuries, circulatory system problems, noise-induced hearing loss, wax build-up in the ear canal, medications harmful to the ear, ear or sinus infections, misaligned jaw joints, head and neck trauma, Ménière’s disease, or an abnormal growth of bone of the middle ear.
 In rare cases, slow-growing tumors on auditory, vestibular, or facial nerves can cause tinnitus as well as deafness, facial paralysis, and balance problems.
 The American Tinnitus Association estimates that more than 50 million Americans have tinnitus problems to some degree, with approximately 12 million people having symptoms severe enough to seek medical care.
+This includes tinnitus in children.

 Tinnitus is not uncommon in children.
 Although it is as common as in adults, children generally do not complain of tinnitus.
 Researchers believe that a child with tinnitus considers the noise in the ear to be normal, as it has usually been present for a long time.
 A second explanation of the discrepancy is that the child may not distinguish between the psychological impact of tinnitus and its medical significance.